 Inductance Calculator — Solenoid and Toroid

-Calculate inductance for solenoid and toroid coils using core permeability, turns, and geometry.
+Calculate inductance for solenoid and toroid coils from core permeability, turns, and geometry.

-Includes inductive reactance at a given frequency and energy stored.
+Includes inductive reactance at frequency and stored energy.

 Inductance